 Belongs to Felidae family, cheetah and leopard are two furious cats that you will meet during your Tanzania Safari Tours in the national parks of the country.
 These 2 iconic species of cats’ family are furious, deadly hunters and the most dangerous predators of African Bushes after lions.

-Usually, people get confused between cheetah and leopard as they both have lots of similarity.
-So here are few points that will help you identifying leopard and cheetah while visiting the National Parks of Tanzania.
+Usually, people get confused between cheetah and leopard as they both have lots of similarities.
+So here are a few points that will help you identify the Difference Between leopard and cheetah while visiting the National Parks of Tanzania.

 Leopard and cheetah have a prime difference in their faces.
 Cheetahs have a deep and visible tear mark running down from their corner of eyes up to the mouth while leopards don’t have any such mark.
 The tear marks of cheetahs act as a sunrays reflection absorber during their hunting activity during the daytime.

 Cheetahs are taller and slender in comparison to Leopards and both of them have a significant weight difference.
-As being a fastest runner cheetahs bodies are more streamlined.
-Where an adult leopard weighs around 60-70kg an adult male cheetah will weighs only about 54-56kg.
-Small head, long legs, slender body, exposed shoulder blades, pumped chest and thin stomach this is what describes a cheetah while leopards muscular and more stronger than cheetahs.
+As being the fastest runner cheetahs bodies are more streamlined.
+Where an adult leopard weighs around 60-70kg an adult male cheetah will weigh only about 54-56kg.
+Small head, long legs, slender body, exposed shoulder blades, pumped chest, and thin stomach this is what describes a cheetah while leopards muscular and stronger than cheetahs.

-There are many differences between both these cats and claws are one of the important difference.
-However watching them closely can make it clear about their claws.
-While leopard’s claws are retractable claws like other big cats cheetahs are have non retractable claws.
-Cheetah’s claws helps them better chasing their prey.
+There are many differences between cheetah and leopard and claws are one of the important differences.
+However, watching them closely can make it clear about their claws.
+While leopard’s claws are retractable claws like other big cats cheetahs are have non-retractable claws.
+Cheetah’s claws help them better chasing their prey.
 Leopards use their claws only when hunting, tree climbing, or fighting with other territorial predators.
-Cheetahs have really sharp nails on their claws.
+Cheetahs also do have really sharp nails on their claws.

-The tails of cheetah is more flat in comparison to leopards.
-Cheetah’s tail is almost like a rudder that helps to steer his body to move while it runs in higher speed.
+The tails of a cheetah are flatter in comparison to leopards.
+Cheetah’s tail is almost like a rudder that helps to steer his body to move while it runs at a higher speed.
 A leopard’s tail is more in a tubular in shape and it helps in balancing their body while hoisting carcasses and climbing trees.

 Cheetahs and Leopards have different coats.
-While it seems like somewhat same but both the cats have different types of spots.
+While it seems somewhat the same but both the cats have different types of spots.
 While cheetahs have spots leopards have rosettes.
 The spots of cheetahs are very clear black spots that are single and placed in a good difference from each other.
-Leopards however have smaller and imbalanced spots jumbled up in groups.
+Leopards, however, have smaller and imbalanced spots jumbled up in groups.

-Leopards and Cheetahs have many distinctive characters and hunting style is one of them.
-Mostly leopards are nocturnal and cheetahs are diurnal.
-Leopards only hunt in night where cheetahs hunt in broad daylight.
-While a cheetah stays completely active during days leopards prefers to rest in bushes at daytime.
-Leopards are mostly solitary animals and prefer to live alone where cheetahs are social cats and lives in group.
+Leopards and Cheetahs have many distinctive characters and hunting styles are one of them.
+Most leopards are nocturnal and cheetahs are diurnal.
+Leopards only hunt in the night where cheetahs hunt in broad daylight.
+While a cheetah stays completely active during days leopards prefer to rest in bushes in the daytime.
+Leopards are mostly solitary animals and prefer to live alone where cheetahs are social cats and lives in a group.
 Cheetah is the fastest land mammal on earth that can run up to 113 km/h.

 While leopards can be found in varied places like dense woodlands to savannahs, mountains and desert regions cheetahs can be spotted in savannah grasslands and plains.
 Cheetahs often stay on termite mounds or small hills to spot their prey while leopards prefer to climb trees to spot their food.

-Another significant difference in both cat’s behaviour is cheetahs can’t bark or make low growl sounds.
+Another significant difference in both the cat’s behavior is cheetahs can’t bark or make low growl sounds.
 However, Leopards can do so.
 Cheetahs move like a ballerina means very soft on their feet while but leopards walk gracefully.
 Cheetahs are more social than leopards.